zoelie/STS-semantic-similarity/README.md

 We consider use re-sampling tecniques to balance the training datset.

-1. oversampling (draw more sample without substitution) from underrepresented class
+1. Oversampling (draw more sample without substitution) from underrepresented class
-2. Undersampling (draw less sample with/without substitution) from overrepresente3d class
+2. Undersampling (draw less sample with/without substitution) from overrepresented class
 3. Over-sampling followed by under-sampling (SMOTE + Tomek links or SMOTE + ENN)
 4. Ensemble classifier using samplers internally (such as Easy Ensemble classifier)